Top 10 Reasons to Visit Mozambique

 10. Fantastic weather

-The Mozambique is always welcoming the tourists to its lands.
-There is no need to take your vacation in a rush as the best period of time to visit this African country is from May to October.
-This country is one of the few lucky ones that enjoy the warm sunshine all year round.
+The best time to visit Mozambique is from May to October.
+This country is one of the few lucky places that enjoys sunshine all year round.
 However, take into consideration that the southern part of Mozambique is much drier than in the north and is usually described by a less tropical climate.

 These are the top ten reasons why you should go on a Mozambique adventure.
 Such a visit will surely be a memorable period of time that will enrich your life.